FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 SPAs require a more involved setup because Web Components must be detached completely from URL and browser history manipulation.
 Then, Web Components and your SPA's routing must be connected.
-There are several connection points which are outlined in this section.
+The connection points are outlined in this section.

 Web Components holds some inner state to distinguish whether it is in _search mode_ or in _navigation mode_.
 This is important to target the correct FACT-Finder API and to create the correct behaviour by the HTML elements.